Boost Your SEO with Website Speed Optimization

 So optimize website speed, it is essential to understand the key metrics used to evaluate performance.
 These metrics include:

-• Page Load Time: The time it takes for a web page to fully load and display its content to the user.
+• Page Load Time: The time required for a web page to load completely.
+It measures how long it takes to display its content to the user.

 • Time to First Byte (TTFB): The time taken by the server to respond to a user’s request.